 Yup, that’s my mom.
 The smile is right there, about to happen.
 There’s a twinkle in her eye, and her hair looks really nice :-).
 We all miss her, but we remember her and that keeps her with us, every day.

-Steve and I went with Jeff and Celia to watch the Macy’s parade.
+Steve and I went with Jeff to watch the Macy’s parade.
 It was 18 degrees!
 I don’t know how the folks in the parade managed to keep the smiles on their faces, but they did.
 I was especially impressed with the bands.
 Their fingers must have been so cold!

 The crowds were light so we got pretty close.
 Even so, I saw a lot of heads…